sophi-li/OKRs-self-learning/README.md

 ## Conferences and Events
 - [Write/Speak/Code](https://www.writespeakcode.com/) - 3 day conference designed by marginalized gender technologists for marginalized gender technologists.
 - [CodeLand](https://codelandconf.com/)
-- [FreeCodeCamp Bay Area Meetup](https://www.meetup.com/Free-Code-Camp-SF/) - If possible, find a FreeCodeCamp near you.
+- [FreeCodeCamp Bay Area Meetup](https://www.meetup.com/Free-Code-Camp-SF/) - If possible, find a FreeCodeCamp meetup near you.
 - [Meetup.com](https://www.meetup.com/)
 - Google is your best friend!
 Find events through queries like "Women in Tech Events in SF", "Tech Event in [insert your city]", etc.

 ## Questions for Coffee Chats
-Coffee chats are a great casual way to build your community, learn and hear first-hand experiences.
+Coffee chats are a great casual way to build your community, learn, and hear first-hand experiences.
 If you're stuck on what to ask, here are some questions to help get the conversation started:
 - What does a day-to-day look like in your role?
 - Can I get your feedback on X?
 - What are some challenges you face in your work?